Triex/DeepZig-V3/experimental/src/training/README.md

 - Output directory
 - Maximum number of samples

-These can be modified directly in the `TrainingConfig` struct in `train_medium.zig`.
+These can be modified directly in the `TrainingConfig` struct in `train.zig`.

 ## Benefits of Zig Training